-Pneumaticity of Cervical Vertebrae
+Pneumaticity of cervical vertebrae

-Not only did sauropods have a soft-tissue diverticular system, but the diverticula often invaded the vertebrae, leaving extensive excavations and other traces (e.g., Janensch, 1947; Wedel et al., 2000b).
+Not only did sauropods have a soft-tissue diverticular system, but the diverticula often invaded the vertebrae, leaving extensive excavations and other traces (e.g., Janensch, 1947; Wedel, Cifelli & Sanders, 2000b).
 Indeed, it is from the latter that we are able to infer the former.

 The air space proportion (ASP) of a bone is the proportion of its volume taken up by pneumatic cavities (Wedel, 2005).
-Dicraeosaurids (Dicraeosaurus, Amargasaurus, and related taxa) had reduced postcranial pneumaticity compared to other neosauropods, both in terms of the number of presacral vertebrae that were pneumatized, and in the air space proportion (Schwarz and Fritsch, 2006).
+Dicraeosaurids (Dicraeosaurus, Amargasaurus, and related taxa) had reduced postcranial pneumaticity compared to other neosauropods, both in terms of the number of presacral vertebrae that were pneumatized, and in the air space proportion (Schwarz & Fritsch, 2006).
 The presacral vertebrae of most neosauropod taxa had ASPs between 0.50 and 0.70 (Table 2) - as lightly built as the pneumatic bones of most birds (Wedel, 2005).
 Basal sauropods outside or near the base of Neosauropoda, such as Cetiosaurus, Jobaria, and Haplocanthosaurus, had much lower ASPs, around 0.40.
-(ASPs of Cetiosaurus and Jobaria are estimates based on personal observations of the holotypes and referred specimens).
+(ASPs of Cetiosaurus and Jobaria are estimates based on personal observations of the holotypes and referred specimens, and comparisons to CT scans of similarly-constructed Haplocanthosaurus vertebrae.)